MozUP/Global-Sprint2k17/README.md

 ## Want to contribute to Global Sprint

 Thanks for your interest in contributing to the #mozsprint website!
 There are many ways to contribute.
 To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md)

+## Report your contribution

+We are excited to see your contrinbution, report your contribution in [REPORTING.md](REPORTING.md)